avadev/Avalara-SDK-Java/docs/EInvoicing/V1/DocumentsApi.md

         String $countOnly = "false"; // String | When set to true, only the count of the collection is returned String $filter = "id eq 52f60401-44d0-4667-ad47-4afe519abb53"; // String | Filter by field name and value.
 This filter only supports <code>eq</code> .
 Refer to [https://developer.avalara.com/avatax/filtering-in-rest/](https://developer.avalara.com/avatax/filtering-in-rest/) for more information on filtering.
 Filtering will be done over the provided startDate and endDate.
 If no startDate or endDate is provided, defaults will be assumed.
         Integer $top = 56; // Integer | The number of items to include in the result.
-        String $skip = "10"; // String | If nonzero, skip this number of results before returning data.
-Used with <code>$top</code> to provide pagination for large datasets. try {
+        Integer $skip = 56; // Integer | The number of items to skip in the result. try {
             DocumentListResponse result = apiInstance.getDocumentList(avalaraVersion, xAvalaraClient, startDate, endDate, flow, $count, $countOnly, $filter, $top, $skip);
             System.out.println(result);